SleepyToDeath/NetQRE/synthesizer/README.md

 sub-programs, e.g. Kleene star, for loop, etc. There can be huge number of correct programs (or even infinite) if you collect them bottom-up.
 Most of them have to be dropped middle-way.
 This is not a problem if sub-programs are independent.
-However, when sub-programs are dependent, you won't be able to tell which is correct until reaching the point you check all possible sub-programs against each other.
+However, when sub-programs are dependent, you won't be able to tell which is correct until reaching the point you can verify the correctness of dependents.
 If you are unlucky, possibly the correct one is already dropped before that point, and you can never find it back.
-These two problems can be relatively easily solved if we use VSA for pruning the search tree.
+These two problems can be relatively easily solved with some modifications to the algorithm.
 Details won't be introduced here since I've found a better way and the detail is really tedious.
 This version is finished too (in `search_tree.h/c`) so you can read the code if you are curious.)

-### Incomplete Execution
+### Partial Execution
-When handling regular expression, the VSA version has time complexity roughly (more than, actually) `O(m*k*(n^4))` where m is number of examples, k is number of (complete or incomplete) programs tried, and n is the average length of examples.
+When handling regular expression, my modified VSA version has time complexity roughly (more than, actually) `O(m*k*(n^4))` where m is number of examples, k is number of (complete or incomplete) programs tried, and n is the average length of examples.
 It's not that bad.
 But still far from satisfactory.
 In practice, it can hardly handle examples of length 50, and consumes a lot of memory due to its dynamic programming nature.

-The better way is called Incomplete Execution.
+The better way is called Partial Execution.

 The reason we find pruning difficult is that we can not execute an incomplete program and let it tell us if it can potentially accept an example directly.
 We have to somehow collect informations bottom up until reaching the point we try to prune.
-VSA greatly compressed the space and information we need to collect, yet it's still not super fast.
+VSA greatly compressed the space and information we need to collect, yet it's still a lot.

 But is it really truth that we can not execute an incomplete program?
 As you may have guessed from the name, yes, we can ("Ass♂We♂Can!").

-We formally define the property "*Incompletely Executable*":
+We formally define the property "*Partially Executable*":
-- A language L is incompletely executable if there's a super set of it L', so that,
+- A language L is partially executable if there's a super set of it L', so that,
 - there is a way to replace every non-terminal in L by a complete program in L' so that,